scart97/thunder-speech/docs/Ultimate guide.md

 # The ultimate guide to speech recognition

-This guide has the purpose to give you all the steps necessary to achieve a decent (but not necessarily state-of-the-art) speech recognition system in a new language.
+This guide is meant to give you all the steps necessary to achieve a decent (but not necessarily state-of-the-art) speech recognition system in a new language.

 ## Gathering the data